Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Gut health doesn’t begin in the intestines — it starts in the stomach.

-Strong stomach acid is the first line of defense, eliminating pathogens before they reach the gut and activating protein digestion.
-Dogs are carnivores, designed to digest raw meat, bones, and organs with powerful stomach acid breaking everything down efficiently.
+Strong stomach acid serves as the first line of defense, eliminating pathogens before they reach the gut and activating proper protein digestion.
+Dogs are carnivores, biologically designed to digest raw meat, bones, and organs with powerful stomach acid that efficiently breaks everything down.

-Highly processed foods — particularly kibble and grain-heavy diets — reduce stomach acid production over time, allowing harmful bacteria to survive and impairing nutrient breakdown downstream.
+Highly processed foods, particularly kibble and grain-heavy diets, can reduce stomach acid production over time.
+This allows harmful bacteria to survive the initial digestive phase and can impair nutrient breakdown further along the digestive tract.

 What Disrupts Gut Balance